razz-singh/PHPSamples/README.md

 Run the application and enjoy.

-#2.
-Next Sample Will Uploading Soon :)
+# 2. Next Sample Will Uploading Soon :)

+Php QR Code generator using php